How To Encrypt iCloud Mail in Minutes | SecureMyEmail™

 • Works on Mac, Windows, iPhone, iPad, and Android.

-• Seamlessly send encrypted email to anyone.
+• Instantly send encrypted email to anyone on Earth.

 • Recipients don't need to use SecureMyEmail, a portal, or do anything special.